POLICY OF BOARD OF TRUSTEES OF PEARL RIVER COMMUNITY COLLEGE

 RESIGNATION

-Any employee of the College who has resigned or been terminated (dismissed or fired) must perform the following activities before his/her work is considered complete and the final pay check released:
+Any employee of the College who has resigned or been terminated (dismissed or fired) must perform the following activities before his/her work is considered complete for the final paycheck to be released:

-4. Provide a forwarding mailing address to the Business Office.
+- Provide a forwarding mailing address to the Department of Human Resources.